collocations.org

 This argument is developed further in the next chapter.

-illustrate, support, underline
+bolster, buttress, illustrate, reinforce, strengthen, support, underline

 Do you have any evidence to support your argument?

-consider, hear, listen to | accept, agree with | dismiss, reject
+consider, hear, listen to

 The company dismissed his arguments as alarmist.

-counter, refute
+counter, discredit, rebut, refute

 She tried to think how to refute the argument on moral grounds.

-ARGUMENT + VERB
+argument + VERB

 be based on sth